vespa-engine/blog/_posts/2022-06-07-vespa-hybrid-billion-scale-vector-search.md

 * A stateless `feed` container cluster handling feed operations running a custom document processor which searches the HNSW graph for non-centroid vectors.
-This cluster uses default resources which are 2 v-cpu, 8GiB of memory, and 50GiB of disk:
+This cluster uses default resources which are 2 v-CPU, 8GiB of memory, and 50GiB of disk:
 <pre>
     &lt;nodes deploy:environment="perf" count="4"/&gt;
 </pre>